- The final stage of our journey along the Lower Zambesi was sheer heaven.

 hold the stage

-- Dominate a scene of action or forum of debate: the notion of treatment by opposites has held the stage for too longMore example sentences
+- Dominate a scene of action or forum of debate.Example sentences

 - Diana Quick holds the stage as the formidable Mrs Clandon and starts, to my eyes anyway, as a decent, solid figure, easily imagined at a suffragette demonstration - her place in world carved out by her own determined efforts.